ioanmeri/js-concepts/05-Array Methods.md

 ## forEach

-Does not return anything!
+It does not return anything!
 Similar to for loop

 ```
 items.forEach((item) => {